syncfusion-content/blazor-docs/blazor/pdfviewer-2/migration.md

 ### Project.cs

-When using the PDF Viewer in a WebAssembly application, need to include the following lines in your **.csproj** file to ensure proper functionality and compatibility
+When using the PDF Viewer (NextGen) in a WebAssembly application, need to include the following lines in your **.csproj** file to ensure proper functionality and compatibility

 <table>
 <tr>
-<th>PDF Viewer</th>
+<th>PDF Viewer(NextGen)</th>
 </tr>
 <tr>
 <td>